Skip to main content

 How Does Multi-Tenant Architecture Work?

 AWS's Well-Architected Framework for SaaS says multi-tenancy cuts per-tenant infrastructure cost by 60-80% versus single-tenant deployments.
-That gap is the whole reason Shopify can sell a $39/month plan while hosting millions of stores.
+That gap is the whole reason Shopify can sell a low monthly plan while hosting millions of stores.

 There are three ways to isolate tenants.
 Shared database, shared schema means everyone lives in the same tables, told apart by a tenant_id column.
 It's the cheapest to run and the easiest to get wrong.
 One bad query and you've leaked one merchant's data into another's.
 Shared database, separate schema gives each tenant their own PostgreSQL schema inside a single database.
 The isolation is better and the cost is reasonable.
 Separate database per tenant is the safest of the three, the most expensive, and the heaviest to operate.